It came over the AP wire as a small blurb just before midnight a week before Christmas, 2007.

-Throughout the fall of 1973, Coach asked me out to dinner virtually every night, to keep him company before Janet and the children were able to move to Jacksonville.
-We went to the same Italian restaurant, ate pizza after pizza, and guzzled pitchers of Budweiser while the Old Tomato reminisced.
+Throughout the fall of 1973, Coach asked me out to dinner virtually every night to keep him company before Janet and the children were able to move to Jacksonville.
+We went to a local Italian restaurant, ate pizza after pizza, and guzzled pitchers of Budweiser while the Old Tomato reminisced.

 “When I pitched for the Pirates and a batter hit a shot to right, I never even looked that way.
 I didn’t have to because I knew that Roberto Clemente would get to it.
 He had that fierceness about him—that pride—that made him so unique.
 You know, Tony Conigliaro was made of the same stuff.
 He would throw himself through a wall to stop a ball from going out.”

 Coach Lamabe was well-respected by other baseball men, and a slew of former big leaguers began to visit our various practices over the years.
 Ted Williams, Robin Roberts, Roger Maris, Ted Simmons, and Earl Wilson made personal appearances, spending hours instructing JU players.
-When Maris visited the team in 1974 he told me, “What I always have liked about Jack is that he is who he is.
+When Maris visited the team in 1974, the first man to hit 61 homers told me, “What I always have liked about Jack is that he is who he is.
 You boys are lucky to have him as your coach.
 He is a man’s man.
 He will bring the best out of all of you because he is able to bring out the best in himself.”

 When Lamabe’s family finally moved to Florida, Janet and his two small children would visit him.
 They would tag along with their father, whose unyielding love for them was touchingly apparent.
 “The most important job I have in this world is to be a good husband and father.
 Loyalty is essential to the success of any family or any friendship.
 Everything else usually takes care of itself.”

-Jack Lamabe’s patience, wisdom, and continual encouragement became a template for his players to follow.
+Ultimately, Jack Lamabe’s patience, wisdom, and continual encouragement became a template for his players to follow.
 As I informed him years later, his sway as a teacher was never lost on me.
-I became an educator primarily because of his unswerving influence.
+In the end, I became an educator partly because of his unswerving influence.
 “Pitching in the big leagues was important,” he once told me, “but the life of a teacher – if done right – is so much more significant.”

 JU’s varsity squad experienced rebuilding years in 1974 and 1975, but 1976 was the University’s finest season in 50 years.
 The Dolphins reeled off 18 victories at the start, ultimately finishing 30 games over .500.
 In the second round of the NCAA playoffs, Jacksonville upset top-ranked Florida State and moved on to the regional finals where it lost to Auburn.
 “Baseball really started to become a sport to watch at JU after Jack took over the reigns there,” claims Janet Lamabe.
 In 2011, Jacksonville University would induct Jack Lamabe into their Athletic Hall of Fame.